 Counselors—Counselors are available online and (pending any restrictions by the State or County) at all Coastline campus locations to help you clarify your goals, develop an educational plan, and inform you about other programs and opportunities that will enhance your college learning experience.
 Call (714) 241-6162 to schedule an appointment or get online assistance at the Coastline Counseling webpage.

-Extended Opportunity Programs and Services (EOPS)—Designed to help students who come from disadvantaged backgrounds achieve their academic goals.
-EOPS students receive priority registration, funds for textbooks, specialized counseling services, and much more.
-For more information, call (714) 241 6237 or e-mail firstname.lastname@example.org.
+Extended Opportunity Programs and Services (EOPS)—Designed to help underserved, at-promise students from low-income backgrounds achieve their academic and personal goals.
+EOPS students receive priority registration, funds for textbooks, specialized counseling services, targeted educational workshops, and much more.
+For more information, call (714) 241-6237 or e-mail firstname.lastname@example.org.

-Financial Aid—Coastline can help you apply for grants, loans, fee waivers, and other forms of federal and state aid.
+Financial Aid—The Financial Aid Office staff is available to assist you in applying for grants, fee waivers, Federal Work-Study, and other forms of federal and state aid.
 Be sure to apply regardless of your financial situation.
+To apply, you would need to complete the FAFSA or CA Dream Act application and include Coastline’s school code – 013536 – on your application.
 For more information, visit the Coast District Financial Aid website, or contact the Financial Aid Office at (714) 241-6239, or email@example.com.

 Scholarships—Coastline’s Scholarship Recognition Awards are granted to students who have demonstrated excellence, academic achievement, and/or wish to pursue educational or career goals.
 Students enrolled at Coastline in the fall or spring semesters may apply for scholarships.
 The awards are presented at the Scholarship Reception during the spring semester.
 Scholarships do not have to be repaid.
 Please visit the Coastline Scholarships webpage or email email@example.com for more information.

-Special Services for the Disabled—Providing assistance such as priority registration, test accommodations, alternate media, and note-taking for students with disabilities.
-For more information call (714) 241-6214, email email@example.com, or visit the Coastline Disability Services webpage.
+Special Programs and Services for Students with Disabilities—Provides comprehensive programs and services for students who have a verified disability who are enrolled in general education/transfer, vocational, remedial/non-transfer, and noncredit courses.
+For more information call (714) 241-6214, email firstname.lastname@example.org, or visit the Coastline Disability Services webpage.

-Student Success Centers/Tutoring: Free tutoring is available to all Coastline students online in all major discipline areas, including writing, mathematics, science, accounting, and general studies.
-Visit the Coastline Student Success Center webpage or call (714) 241-6184, ext.
-17420 for more information.
+Student Success Centers/Tutoring—Free tutoring is available to all Coastline students online in all major discipline areas, including writing, mathematics, science, accounting, and general studies.
+Currently registered students may also attend free study skills workshops or schedule one-on-one consultations.
+Visit the Coastline Student Success Center webpage or call (714) 714-7277 for more information.